YosefLab/compassR/README.md

 | `reaction_metadata`          | Tibble     | The reaction metadata from the metabolic model (RECON2, by default). |
 | `reaction_partitions`        | Tibble     | Each row describes a reaction in terms of its ID, undirected ID, direction, and which metareaction (i.e. reaction group) it belongs to. |

+Note that all the metadata tables' fields are read as characters, and must manually be coerced into other data types if desired.

 ### Exploring the statistical analysis suite

 Now we're ready to start our analysis!
 We begin by making a `CompassAnalyzer` object.